bUnit-dev/bUnit/docs/site/docs/providing-input/root-render-tree.md

 This can also be useful when writing tests that use a third-party component library, that require a special root component to be added to the render tree, but which otherwise don’t change between tests.

-## Adding a Component to the Root Render Tree
+## Adding a component to the root render tree

 The following example verifies that the `PrintCascadingValue` component correctly prints out the cascading value passed to it.
 This value is passed to it by adding the `CascadingValue<string>` component to the render tree and then rendering the `PrintCascadingValue` component.
 The `PrintCascadingValue` component looks like this: